Eddrick-23/NS_SHIFT_PLANNER-OLD-/README.md

 - Added option to move hour count grid to the sidebar
 - Hour count grid now displays in descending order by total hours, by defualt

+Update 0.3 (7/12/24)
+- Fixed bug where dataframes would appear stretched when the hide toggle is enabled.
+- Added option to disable lunch and dinner break checks.

 ## Notes
 - This website is hosted on the free streamlit community cloud server.
 The app may go to sleep after a couple minutes of inactivity, **any unsaved work will disappear!**
 - If you are going away from the computer, please [save](#saving-your-work) your progress.
 Sorry, I'm just a broke CPL 🫡